 In a recent article we discussed the critical layer of asset protection afforded by the Checkbook IRA LLC structure.
 While it is great that the LLC entity in this plan format shields the IRA and the IRA account holder from claims or liabilities associated with investments of the LLC, what about those investors who may have a portfolio of multiple assets?

-By itself, the basic IRA LLC structure will not provide protection across multiple investments.
+The IRA LLC structure will not provide protection across multiple investments.
 If a lawsuit results in a claim against the LLC, any of the assets of the LLC could be used to satisfy a judgment.

 Fortunately for those investors seeking protections for a larger, diversified portfolio, there is an easy solution.
+The concept is referred to as asset segregation.

 In this example, the out-of-the box IRA LLC is used to hold all assets within the client’s portfolio.
 The IRA account owns the LLC.
 The LLC holds all investment assets.
 A judgment against the LLC could potentially attach all assets of the LLC.